Golfer’s Elbow (Medial Epicondylitis) Overview

 You can schedule an office consultation with Dr. Millett.

 Treatment for Medial Epicondylitis

-As with many sports-related injuries, RICE is typically the first form of treatment Dr. Peter Millett will recommend.
+As with many sports-related injuries, RICE is typically the first form of treatment..
 RICE stands for: rest, ice, compression and elevation.
-If the injury is related to overuse of the wrist, eliminating the activity all together for a duration of time will often heel the injury.
-Over time, physical therapy might also be required to help strengthen the elbow.
+If the injury is related to overuse of the wrist, refraining from the aggravating activity for a duration of time will often heal the injury.
+Over the counter medicines, such as ibuprofen or NSAIDS, may play a role in controlling pain and decreasing inflammation.
+Physical therapy can also help strengthen the muscles around the elbow and decrease pain.
 In some cases, a splint or brace will be recommended.

 If left untreated, golfer’s elbow may require surgical intervention.
-Surgery to repair elbow epicondylitis is offered by Dr. Millett.
-Dr. Millett will likely perform arthroscopic elbow surgery to repair the torn tendons.
-The procedure is a minimally-invasive, out-patient surgery that is most often a successful course of treatment for the patient.
+Surgery to repair elbow epicondylitis is offered by Dr. Millett, and his preferred technique with debridement and repair of the damaged tendons is very effective.
+The procedure is a minimally-invasive, out-patient surgery that can have excellent results in patients who have failed a trial of non-surgical management.

 For additional resources on golfer’s elbow, or to discuss treatment options for medial epicondylitis, please contact the orthopedic office of Dr. Peter Millett.